 If you are in a chain( where your seller is also buying and trying to complete on a home purchase at the same time as you) then your exchange of contracts might take longer as your are dependent on your seller agreeing with their respective seller.

 Completion date is the day you finally get handed the keys to your new home or in the case of a seller, the day you hand over the keys of your old home.

 Completion day is a busy day.
 There are a lot of things going on such as:

-If you are in a chain( hence your seller is also buying a home somewhere else), then it is very likely yor seller will be completing their own purchase on the same day.
+- If you are in a chain( hence your seller is also buying a home somewhere else), then it is very likely your seller will be completing their own purchase on the same day.
 Fingers crossed nothing goes wrong in the chain.

-For those with a share of a freehold you will be told how to register your name o the company register.
+For those with a share of a freehold you will be told how to register your name on the company register.

 Organise your post to be forwarded to your new address using the Royal mail redirect service.

 Notify your utility providers you have moved address.
 Some may allow you port your accounts and if not you can simply switch to a different supplied

 Notify your current council you have moved and notify your new council you are now living there so you can clear any council tax balances and open a new council tax account.

 Ensure you have all the keys to the house and change the locks if you feel like